 Is Your Faith Little or Great?
 Matt 8:5-10 CLICK TITLE FOR AUDIO

-In an attempt to answer the question, “Do you have little faith or great faith” we need to check the references in the Bible to little faith and great faith.
+In an attempt to answer the question, “Do you have little or great faith” we need to check out the references in the Bible to people who had either one.

-Concerned with mammon – Matt 6:24-34 (v.30) – when your faith is little your thoughts are consumed with food, drink and raiment rather than with God – little faith seeks the little necessities rather than the Kingdom of God – your eyes are on your needs and not on the supplier of those needs – look at this illustration in Matt 16:5-12 (v.8) – the disciples misunderstood Jesus because their mind was consumed with bread – little faith is concerned with mammon – in Jn 6, after the miracle of feeding the 5,000, the folks came back for the food not the Savior.
+Matt 6:24-34 (v.30).
+When your faith is little your thoughts are consumed with food, drink and raiment rather than with God.
+You seek the little necessities of life rather than the Kingdom of God.
+Your eyes are on your needs and not on the supplier of those needs.
+Look at this illustration in Matt 16:5-12 (v.8).
+The disciples misunderstood Jesus because their minds were consumed with bread.
+Little faith is concerned with mammon.
+In Jn 6, after the miracle of feeding the 5,000, the folks came back for the food not the Savior.

-Diminished by “sight,” fear and doubt – Matt 14:26-33 (31) – Peter had little faith because he was walking by “sight” and not by faith – he was afraid – he doubted – and, of course, he lost faith in Jesus’ words to “be not afraid” and to “come.”
+Matt 14:26-33 (31).
+Peter had little faith because he was walking by “sight”.
+He was afraid; and he doubted.
+And, of course, he feared what he saw rather than believing what Jesus had said.
+He doubted Jesus’ words to “be not afraid” and to “come.”

-Little faith is marked by unbelief, fear, doubt, thinking about mammon, and walking by sight – these are the preeminent concerns of men today – the “hunker downers” and those who are looking at the signs of the times rather than at the Savior of the day have little faith!!
+Little faith is marked by unbelief, fear, doubt, thinking about mammon, and walking by sight.
+These are the preeminent concerns of men today.
+The “hunker downers” and those who are looking at the signs of the times rather than at the Savior of the day don’t believe the words of God!!

-Marked by faith in the Lord and the authority of his words – Matt 15:21-28 – the Canaanite woman’s faith was great because she had faith in who Jesus is – she called him “Lord, Son of David” – contrast what she said with Matt 22:41-45 – and she had faith in what Jesus said, “be it unto thee even as thou wilt” – she knew that Jesus was the only one in the world who could deal with that devil in her daughter because he is greater than the devil and his word would make that devil leave.
+Marked by faith in the Lord and the authority of his words – Matt 8:5-10 (v.10) [Lk 7:1-10].
+The centurion’s faith was great because he knew that Jesus was under authority; he had to be God’s man.
+He believed what Jesus said [v.7-8; Rom 10:17].
+In Matt 15:21-28, the Canaanite woman’s faith was great because she believed in who Jesus is.
+She called him “Lord, Son of David”.
+Contrast what she said with Matt 22:41-45.
+Unlike the Pharisees, she believed what Jesus said, “be it unto thee even as thou wilt”.
+Moreover, she knew that Jesus was the only one in the world who could deal with that devil in her daughter.
+Jesus is greater than the devil and his word made that devil leave.